optakt/flow-dps/docs/api.md

 #### Path Parameters

-* `key`: The hexadecimal-encoded key at which to look for a register.
+* `raw_key`: The hexadecimal-encoded key at which to look for a register.

 #### Query Parameters